Home

 About Us

-The American Sportscasters Association (ASA) is dedicated to promoting, supporting and enhancing the work of our member sportscasters.
+The American Sportscasters Association (ASA) was founded in 1979 as a non-profit association to represent sportscasters by promoting, supporting and enhancing the needs and interests of the professional sports broadcaster.
 In addition, we are a resource of information and guidance for those interested in becoming a sportscaster.
-ASA, founded in 1980, always encourages the highest standards of ethics, integrity and professional conduct.
+The ASA always encourages the highest standards of ethics, integrity and professional conduct.

 The ASA Hall of Fame memorialized the illustrious careers of those who gave voice to sports history's greatest moments.
 The Hall of Fame was officially opened on February 26, 1998, and was located in the MCI National Sports Gallery in Washington, D.C.
 It featured rare memorabilia, the greats on interactive display, and it traced the history of sports broadcasting since its inception in the early 1920's.
 A popular attraction allowed fans to recreate early radio broadcasts from a scrolling LED board or dial their favorite sportscasters' most famous calls.